DannyBen/mister_bin/README.md

 usage "app ls [--all]"
 usage "app new NAME"

+# Describe any subcommands
+command "ls", "Show list of files" command "new", "Pretend to create a new application"

 # Describe any flags
 option "--all", "Also show hidden files" option "-f --force", "Force delete"